decaporg/decap-website/content/blog/improved-documentation-beta-features-and-add-to-your-site.md

 ---
-title: "Improved documentation: beta features and add to your site"
+title: "Improved Documentation: Beta Features and Add to Your Site"
 author: Martin Jagodic
 description: Items in the Beta Features section were moved to their actual pace and Add to your site is now a series of connected pages that are easier to